-- Across the street from Kualoa Ranch is Kualoa Regional Park.
-This area has an amazing panorama of Mokolii, a small island known locally as Chinamans Hat.
-If you’ve packed a picnic lunch, this parkland has tables with a great view.
+- Across the street from Kualoa Ranch is Kualoa Regional Park, perfect for a picnic lunch.
+This parkland has an amazing panorama of Mokolii, a small island known locally as Chinamans Hat.

-- Keep pushing north until you reach the Polynesian Cultural Center in Laie.
+- Continue north to the Polynesian Cultural Center in Laie.
 It’s a 42-acre park featuring six themed Island Villages, each one has the traditional look and feel of the islands it represents (Hawaii, Tonga, Samoa, Aotearoa/New Zealand, Fiji, and Tahiti).
-It opens at 11:45am, there’s a Canoe Pageant around 2:30pm and most activities finish up by 5pm.
+It opens at 11:45am, there’s a Canoe Pageant around 2:30pm, and most activities finish up by 5pm.
 There’s a variety of luau and buffet options between 4-6pm and Ha: Breath of Life Show 7:30-9pm.
 There are multiple packages.
-Book at least 10 days in advance you’ll save 15%.
+Booking at least 10 days in advance can save you up to 15%.

 - Even if you opt-out of the Polynesian Cultural Center, check out the Hukilau Marketplace.
 It’s a public dining and shopping mecca outside the park entrance.
 There’s a mix of brick-and-mortar retailers and food trucks.
-Try Penny’s Malasada’s for custard-filled donuts, Tita’s Grill for spicy garlic shrimp or Kiwi Style Fish ‘n Chips for crispy seafood and hot chips.
-They have chicken salt and potato scallops, woohoo!
+Try Penny’s Malasada’s for custard-filled donuts, Tita’s Grill for spicy garlic shrimp, or Kiwi Style Fish ‘n Chips for crispy seafood, potato scallops, and hot chips with chicken salt!

 - Eventually, you’ll hit the final destination of Kahuku.
-A variety of “shrimp shacks” serving finger-licking garlic shrimp plates are what put this town on the map.
-The most popular food trucks are Giovanni’s, Romy’s and Fumi’s.
-Fumi’s also has a free-standing Fumi Shrimp Farm location, lookout for a blue building with outdoor seating and restrooms, this is my pick!
-The spicy garlic shrimp is incredible, and they also serve Dole Whip from the side window.
+A variety of ‘shrimp shacks’ serving finger-licking garlic shrimp plates are what put this town on the map.
+Look out for the Fumi Shrimp Farm location, a blue building with outdoor seating.
+This is my pick!
+The spicy garlic shrimp is incredible, and they also serve Dole Whip.

-- The McDonald’s at the Koolau Center in Kaneohe (47-250 Hui Iwa Street).
+- The McDonald’s at the Koolau Center in Kaneohe.
 Bet you didn’t think I was going to say that, LOL.
-Detour specifically through the drive-thru for a coffee or snack, it has a gorgeous view of the Koolau mountain range from this vantage point.
+Detour specifically through the drive-thru, it has a gorgeous view of the Koolau mountain range from this vantage point.

-- Across the street from the McDonald’s is the Valley of the Temples Memorial Park home to The Byodo-In Temple.
-It was built in 1968 to commemorate the 100-year anniversary of the first Japanese immigrants to Hawaii and is a smaller-scale replica of the over 950-year-old Byodo-in Temple in Japan.
-Get out and stretch your legs, explore the grounds, and gift shop.
-Find the bon-sho (sacred bell), it’s customary to ring it before entering the temple.
-It’s said to bring you happiness, blessings, and long life!
+- Across the street from the McDonald’s is the Valley of the Temples Memorial Park home to Byodo-In Temple.
+Built in 1968, it’s a smaller-scale replica of the 950-year-old Byodo-in Temple in Japan.
+Get out and explore the grounds and gift shop.
+Find the bon-sho (sacred bell) and ring it before entering the temple.
+It’s said to bring you happiness and blessings!

-- There are a number of art galleries, they make for curious pauses.
-Peruse original art from Hawaii at Sunshine Arts Main Gallery, matted prints at Fairly’s Fine Art and Hawaiian goods store Kim Taylor Reece Gallery.
+- There are a number of art galleries along the way, they make for curious pauses.
+Peruse original art from Hawaii at Sunshine Arts Main Gallery or matted prints at Fairly’s Fine Art.

 - Kahuku Farms is a hidden gem on Oahu’s North Shore.
 This local family-run farm serves fresh smoothies, salads, and sandwiches in a peaceful setting.
 You can also buy local products like honey and chocolate.

-You could also detour to Kailua as show in Route 3.
+You could also add a detour to Kailua (as shown in Route 3) to Route 2.

 Waikiki to Kahuku via Interstate H1 (West); Pali, Kahekili and Kamehameha Hwy.

-- Follow the Interstate H1 (West) to the Pali Highway.
-Once on the Pali, you can detour to the Nuuanu Pali Lookout.
-Allow for a short stop to take in the dramatic views over Kailua and Kaneohe.
-Take note of the sign depicting the Battle of Nuuanu, it’s a significant historical event that took place in the area.
+- Follow the Interstate H1 (West) to the Pali Highway, eventually detouring to the Nuuanu Pali State Wayside.
+Make a short stop to take in the dramatic views and to read about the Battle of Nuuanu, a significant historical event that took place here.

 - Continue on to Kailua where you can hang out in town or head to the beach.
-Kalapawai Market has two locales, one at the entrance of Kailua Beach Park which is great for grabbing snacks to-go, and another in the heart of Kailua town perfect for dining-in.
+Kalapawai Market has two locales, one at Kailua Beach Park (great for grabbing snacks to-go) and another in the heart of Kailua town (perfect for dining-in).

 - If you love Hawaiian poke make a special stop for it at The Hibachi at Windward Town & Country Plaza.

-- Don’t miss seeing the iconic Mokulua Islands or “The Mokes” as the locals call them.
+- Don’t miss seeing the iconic Mokulua Islands or ‘The Mokes’ as the locals call them.
 These two islets sit off the coast of Kailua and draw avid kayakers from far and wide.
-Hire kayaks or book a Twin Islands Guided Kayak Tour.
+Hire kayaks or book guided kayak tours.

 - Stock up on road trip supplies at Whole Foods Market in Kailua.
 The market carries a lot of cool locally-made products.
 There’s even the Windward Bar inside, perfect for a quick cold one (for the non-drivers).

-- Get your blood pumping on the Lanikai Pillbox Hike, a medium-level narrow trail that crescendos with two military bunkers and a premium view over Lanikai Beach and the Mokulua Islands.
-It takes about 30-minutes to complete.
-You’ll want to investigate the parking situation beforehand, that part can be tricky.
+- Get your blood pumping on the Lanikai Pillbox Hike, a medium-level narrow 30-minute trail that crescendos with two military bunkers and a premium view over Lanikai Beach and the Mokulua Islands.
+Warning, parking can be tricky!

 - Kailua is known for its talented local artists and designers, and many of them have one-of-a-kind boutiques in town.
-Check out Coco’s Trading Post (modern aloha lifestyle shop), Under A Hula Moon (home decor, resort wear, and accessories), Manuhealii (Hawaiian clothing store), Muumuu Heaven (women’s clothing store), Olive Boutique (beach-chic fashions), to name a few.
+Check out Coco’s Trading Post (modern aloha lifestyle shop), Under A Hula Moon (home decor, resort wear, and accessories), Manuhealii (Hawaiian clothing store), Muumuu Heaven (women’s clothing store), Olive Boutique (beach-chic fashions).

 From Kailua make your way to the North Shore via the Kahekili and Kamehameha Highways.
-From this point forward you can choose any of the stops already mentioned in Route 2.
+You can also choose any of the stops mentioned in Route 2 from this point forward.